The Event Budget Template That Will Save You Time and Stress

 As we’ve discussed before, you should expect your venue fees and catering fees to be the most expensive culprits.
 On that end, Peerspace makes it simple to explore and book unique spaces directly from local hosts.

 On our platform, you will find stunning event spaces of every size and design.
-You can easily include filters to find a space that has exactly what you need, too.
-The hardest part is narrowing it down to just one!
+You can easily include filters to find spaces that fit your budget and that have exactly what you need on hand, too.
+The hardest part may be narrowing down your choice to just one event venue rental!

 You can find a venue that perfectly suits your event style, from rustic warehouses to elegant mansions and eclectic lofts to swanky ballrooms.
 You can even enlist the services of your venue’s local host to help track down event must-haves, such as catering and equipment.

 Need a few examples to get started?
-Here are some of our favorite event spaces that you can book today:
+Here are some of our favorite event spaces that offer you helpful event-planning services and extras:

 As you can see, Peerspace can connect you with amazingly unique and well-equipped event venues in cities around the world.
 And this is only the tip of the iceberg when it comes to amazing event venues available through our platform.
-Also, remember to keep an eye out for Peerspace hosts that offer catering and equipment rental services as add-ons.
+You can easily book a lovely, blank slate space or a venue that offers every conceivable convenience.

 Next, check out these 8 helpful websites for event planners!